-The Covid-19 lock down changed the way people do business, including divorce mediation in Maryland around the country.
+The global pandemic changed the way people do business, including divorce mediation in Maryland and around the country.
 The Maryland family law bar scrambled to advise attorneys about selection of secure teleconference service providers and appropriate software for getting documents signed by electronic signature.
 New methods were devised to securely exchange financial documents normally produced in person during mediation.
 My impression was the practice of mediation might suffer from this transition of format.
 It all felt less personal, less hospitable, more exhausting.

 It took some months for all to catch up on the learning curve of using Zoom, unmuting, screaming feedback, weak internet connections, uninvited children, grandparents, and many, many pets intruding into sessions.
 At first this seemed to be the norm and not the exception.

 Fast forward to the fall of 2020 and along with it, the realization that the Pandemic would not suddenly end, and Zoom was here to stay.
 It seemed everyone had caught up on how to use Zoom and divorce mediation by teleconference started to feel “normal.”
 Whether by Zoom weddings, birthdays, funerals, and for every other personal use, almost everyone, young and old, had experience on how to connect on teleconference.
 Suddenly cyber-barriers which felt like an impediment to mediation converted to a more normal-feeling tool for mediation.
 I could feel the change.
 I had to ask myself why.